buildspace/buildspace-projects/Solana_Core/en/Core_2/Lesson_15_Display_NFTs_From_Candy_Machine.md

 }
 ```

-What we're doing here is slicing the `items` array into chunks of 10.
+What we're doing here is slicing the `items` array into chunks of `perPage` size.
 Then we're fetching the metadata for each NFT in the page and storing it in `nftData`.
 Finally, we're setting the `pageItems` state variable to the `nftData` we just fetched.

 This means at any time our app will only render the NFTs for the current page.
 Nice!